Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Shadow Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 5: EARLY LITERACY: By June 2025, Shadow Oaks Elementary School will increase the percentage of K-2 students on track to read at grade level by 10 percentage points or ≥ 80%.
+Performance Objective 6: EARLY LITERACY: By June 2026, Shadow Oaks Elementary School will increase the percentage of K-2 students on track to read at grade level from BOY to EOY.

 Evaluation Data Sources:

 Strategy 1: Shadow Oaks teachers and instructional leaders will continue completing Reading Academy training.
 Our primary teachers will be incorporating Sound Walls.
-Instructional leaders will prepare collaborative learning to coach our teachers in acquiring a depth of knowledge in their reading curriculum.
+Instructional leaders will prepare collaborative learning to coach our teachers in acquiring a depth of knowledge in the reading curriculum and TIER I instruction.
 Teachers will implement best practices and small groups to ensure that all scholars are excelling in their learning and closing gaps.

-Strategy's Expected Result/Impact: Our scholars will be reading on grade level.
+Strategy's Expected Result/Impact: Our scholars will be reading on grade level due to staff training and expertise in the science of reading.

 Title I: